-Like many other marine creatures, the mola are faced with a number of conservation issues that threaten the survival of the species.
-Increased levels of fisheries bycatch and incidental marine pollution ingestion have been the main factors contributing to the demise of the species.
+Like many other marine creatures, the mola is faced with a number of conservation issues that threaten the survival of the species.
+Increased levels of fisheries bycatch, and incidental marine pollution ingestion have been the main factors contributing to the demise of the species.
 If undisturbed by these factors, mola have been recorded to grow to a whopping 2,268 kg (5,000 lbs), spanning almost 9 feet (2.74 m).

-Along with their grotesque outward appearance, the mola seem to have drawn the short evolutionary straw internally as well, with the species having been recorded as a host for over 50 species of parasite.
+Along with their grotesque outward appearance, the mola seems to have drawn the short evolutionary straw internally as well, with the species having been recorded as a host for over 50 species of parasite.
 Parasitic infestation on the surface of the mola’s skin is thought to be one of the main reasons for the species’ extended time near the surface.
-Here, seabirds have been recorded assisting the mola mola fish with pest control—a symbiotic relationship resulting in a nice meal for the birds and a clearer complexion for the mola.
+Here, seabirds have been recorded assisting the Mola mola fish with pest control—a symbiotic relationship resulting in a nice meal for the birds and a clearer complexion for the mola.